Amy B Therapy

 Hi!
 I'm so glad you're here.

+While I appreciated the structure and challenge of that fast paced world, I felt a strong calling to do more meaningful, people-centered work.
+While working full time, I pursued my master’s degree in counseling and development.
 I began my counseling career in 2015 as an intern at a private practice in Falls Church, Virginia.
-From the start, I had the opportunity to work with a wide range of clients and presenting concerns.
-I initially focused on men’s issues and couples work, and while those remain areas of interest, my practice has since evolved to center on relationships (both with others and with self), life transitions, anxiety, codependency, and healing from difficult or antagonistic relationships.
+From the start, I worked with a wide range of clients and concerns.
+I initially focused on men’s issues and couples' work, and while those remain areas of interest, my work has since evolved to more broadly focus on relational healing and emotional resilience.

-In 2018, I moved to Australia and continued seeing my U.S. based clients via telehealth.
-While there, I also joined a private practice and eventually opened my own in Melbourne.
-Working with clients from around the world was a deeply meaningful professional experience that affirmed a core belief I hold: our struggles are universally human, and everyone deserves support and healing, no matter where they come from.
+I also joined a private practice in Melbourne and eventually opened my own.
+Working with clients from around the world was a deeply meaningful experience that affirmed a core belief I hold: our struggles are universally human, and everyone deserves support and healing no matter where they come from.
+I returned to the U.S. in late 2021 and now live in central North Carolina.

-I proudly welcome individuals of all races, cultures, and backgrounds.
-I am LGBTQIA+ affirming and neuroaffirming, and experienced in supporting a wide range of identities and lived experiences.
+I am LGBTQIA+ affirming, neuroaffirming, and experienced in supporting a wide range of identities and lived experiences.
+I strive to create a space that feels safe, nonjudgmental, empowering, and genuinely supportive.

 Education: